lindazha0/CS141_AssistBot/README.md

 # CS141_AssistBot
 This repository is for final project of CS141: Probablistic Robotics at Tufts University, in 2023 Spring term.

 The proposal is to build a health-care robot, as a personanl assistant, to do some simple tasks for the elderly or disabled crowds.
 The robots are developed, trained, and tested in the PyBullet similation platform.
-The main task of the mobile robot is to follow reach and closely follow a moving traget.
+The main tasks of the mobile robot are:
+1. Target Following.
+Reach and closely follow a moving trageted patient.
+2. Object Retrieval.
+Grasp things for the patient.

+Both tasks are to be explained separately bellow.

+### Simulation Implementation for Target Following

-Here in the simulation, we use a TurtleBot equiped an RGB camera as well as a depth camera for the robot.
+For Target following, here in the simulation, we use a TurtleBot equiped an RGB camera as well as a depth camera for the robot.
 For the target, you could use various objects (specified on the top, inside of the file `experiments.py`), but in practive the followed target should be a human.

-While for the Reinforcement Leraning (DQN) for robotic grasping, we will be using the Kuka Robot Environment and applying our knowledge of DQN learning for the agent.
-Steps to perform the DQN learning can be found in the file `DQN Learning.ipynb`.

-### Simulation Implementation
 **Parameters Configuration**
 - Target Object
   -  After loading the plane and TurtleBot as the robot, load the target object with a specified object name or `.urdf` file in `PyBullet_DATA`.